 When you think of deceptive product labels, you probably think about food labels in general.
 There certainly have been plenty of media stories on the news and on reliable internet, sources detailing how certain labels attempt to mislead you with words like “all-natural,” “sugar-free” and other claims.
 In fact, the glut labels that are purposely deceptive have caused a large increase in false advertising claims and litigation regarding label accuracy over the years.

 But deceptive product labels aren’t just restricted to food labels.
 Products of all types may have deceptive or misleading information printed on their labels, and as such, product liability cases, in general, have also increased over the years.

-As a matter of fact, the U.S. Consumer Product Safety Commission (CPSC) states that consumer products claims involving property damage, injury or death cost over $700 billion each year.
+As a matter of fact, the U.S. Consumer Product Safety Commission (CPSC) states that consumer product claims involving property damage, injury, or death cost over $700 billion each year.

 The manufacturer of any product, whether it is a food product or consumer product, has a legal responsibility to properly provide details of the product and warn of any safety hazards a product might pose.
 This is why you see warning labels on products that are flammable and labels not to use electrical devices such as hair dryers while in the shower.

 Although you might think many of the warning labels on various consumer products are common sense, there is always a chance that a label that is lacking sufficient warning information or missing entirely can lead to accidents and personal injury claims.
 A good example of this is the warning label often found on ladders stating that you shouldn’t step on the very top step of the ladder, as it isn’t safe to do so.